akorb/SteamShutdown/README.md

 So this is the first reliable program that shutdowns the PC as soon as all steam downloads have finished.

 ## Usage
-SteamShutdown has no real GUI.
+SteamShutdown has no window.
 It's only an icon in the taskbar.
 Click it to see the menu.

 ## Official Website
 https://steamshutdown.andreas-korb.de/